 When it’s my time to deliver, my husband will drive me to the public hospital, which is about 25 minutes away.
 I plan on having my husband in the room.
 While I will lean on the expertise of my midwife, I will also talk to my friends beforehand about their experiences so I have some idea of what to expect.
 Here in New Zealand, there are many options for where you can give birth ranging from your home, to a public hospital, or even a birthing water pool!
 The midwife will be present and if there are any problems a doctor will come and help.

 Rita, Togo: “Family and friends will come to the naming ceremony”

 When the baby and I get home, my sister will come to my house to assist me.
-Diapers will be the most important item to have, but I will also need some baby clothes and shoes.
-I wish we could afford a crib, but we can’t at this time.
+Nappies will be the most important item to have, but I will also need some baby clothes and shoes.
+I wish we could afford a cot, but we can’t at this time.
 My family members and close friends will come to the baby’s naming ceremony eight days after the birth and may bring clothes and gifts for the child, perhaps even some money to support our family.

 Katy, the USA: “My mother will join us within the week”